 You can choose a predefined time frame or click Custom to set your own start and end dates and times.
 After you set the time frame, click Apply Filters.

 - Define filters.
-(See Web Data Types and Filters, Mobile Data Types and Filters, Firewall Data Types and Filters, or DNS Data Types and Filters.)
+To learn more about how to define filters, see Web Data Types and Filters, Mobile Data Types and Filters, Firewall Data Types and Filters, or DNS Data Types and Filters.

 After you define filters, click Apply Filters.